 Shows in the database

-You may not see them published yet, but I have the following television and movie show already in the database, and scheduled for publication.
+You may not see them published yet, but I have material for the following and every intention of publishing it someday.

 Check this list to avoid unneccesary work